limefrogyank/MathJaxBlazor/README.md

 ```

 ## Updates
+- v1.0.3 - Fixed `Equation` so that null `Value` does not crash Blazor.
 - v1.0.2 - Added `ChildContent` to `MathContentComponent` so you can stick it anywhere on a page.

 ## Components